-In order to enhance the security of supply of Molibdenum-99/Technetium-99m and possibly other radioisotopes that are indispensable for nuclear medicine procedures, the Supply Agency has been entrusted with the monitoring role for the supply chain of medical radioisotopes in the EU.
-ESA, jointly with the industry association Nuclear Medicine Europe (NMEu), chairs the European Observatory on the Supply of Medical Radioisotopes.
+In order to enhance the security of supply of Molibdenum-99/Technetium-99m and possibly other radioisotopes that are indispensable for nuclear medicine procedures, the Agency has been entrusted with the monitoring role for the supply chain of medical radioisotopes in the EU.
+ESA, jointly with the industry association Nuclear Medicine Europe (NMEU), chairs the European Observatory on the Supply of Medical Radioisotopes.

-ESA will also contribute to the implementation of the Action Plan of the European Commission's SAMIRA initiative (Strategic Agenda for Medical Ionising Radiation Applications of nuclear and radiation technology).
+ESA will also contribute to the implementation of the European Commission's SAMIRA action plan (Strategic Agenda for Medical Ionising Radiation Applications of nuclear and radiation technology).